RasaHQ/rasa/docs/core/knowledge-bases.rst

 Ordinal Mentions
 ~~~~~~~~~~~~~~~~
 If the user refers to an object by its position in a list, we talk about ordinal mentions.
-Examples for ordinal mentions are
+Let's look at an example conversation:

+- User: `What restaurants in Berlin do you know?`
+- Bot: `Found the following objects of type 'restaurant':  1: I due forni  2: PastaBar  3: Berlin Burrito Company`
-- the first one
+- User: `Does the first one have outside seating?`

+The user referred to "I due forni" by the term "the first one".
+Other ordinal mentions are, for example:

+- `the second one`
-- the last one
+- `the last one`
-- any
+- `any`
-- 4
+- `3`

 Ordinal mentions are typically used when a list of objects was presented to the user.
-To resolve those mentions to the actual object, we use an ordinal mention mapping which is set in the ``KnowledgeBase``
+To resolve those mentions to the actual object, we use an ordinal mention mapping which is set in the
-class.
+``KnowledgeBase`` class.
 The ordinal mention mapping maps a string, such as "1", to the object in a list, e.g. ``lambda l: l[0]``.
 You can overwrite the ordinal mention mapping by calling the function ``set_ordinal_mention_mapping()`` on your
 ``KnowledgeBase`` implementation.
+As the ordinal mention mapping does not, for example, include an entry for "the first one", it is important that
+you use :ref:`entity_synonyms` to map "the first one" in your NLU data to "1".
+For example `Does the [first one](mention:1) have [outside seating](attribute:outside-seating)?` maps "first one"
+via a synonym to "1".
+The NER detects first one as mention entity, but puts "1" into the mention slot.
+Thus, our action can take the mention slot together with the ordinal mention mapping to resolve "first one" to
+the actual object "I due forni".

 Other Mentions
 ~~~~~~~~~~~~~~
 Take a look at the following conversation:

-- User: What is the cuisine of PastaBar?
+- User: `What is the cuisine of PastaBar?`
-- Bot: PastaBar has an Italian cuisine.
+- Bot: `PastaBar has an Italian cuisine.`
-- User: Does it have wifi?
+- User: `Does it have wifi?`
-- Bot: Yes.
+- Bot: `Yes.`
-- User: Can you give me an address?
+- User: `Can you give me an address?`

 In the second utterance of the user, the user refers to "PastaBar" by the word "it".
 If the NER detected "it" as the entity ``mention``, the knowledge base action would resolve it to the last mentioned object in the conversation, e.g. "PastaBar".
-In the next utterance of the user, the user refers indirect to the object "PastaBar".
+In the next utterance of the user, the user refers indirectly to the object "PastaBar".
-However, the user does not mention "PastaBar" explicit.
+However, the user does not mention "PastaBar" explicitly.
 The knowledge base action would detect that the user wants to obtain the value of a specific attribute.
 If no mention or object could be detected by the NER, the action just assumes the user is talking about he last mentioned object, e.g. "PastaBar".